Relintai/pandemonium_engine_docs/usage/export/exporting_for_android.md

 .. caution:: The most important adaptive icon design rule is to have your icon critical elements inside the safe zone: a centered circle with a diameter of 66dp (264 pixels on `xxxhdpi`) to avoid being clipped by the launcher.

-If you don't provide some of the requested icons, Godot will replace them using a fallback chain, trying the next in line when the current one fails:
+If you don't provide some of the requested icons, Pandemonium will replace them using a fallback chain, trying the next in line when the current one fails:

-- **Main Icon:** Provided main icon -> Project icon -> Default Godot main icon.
+- **Main Icon:** Provided main icon -> Project icon -> Default Pandemonium main icon.
-- **Adaptive Icon Foreground:** Provided foreground icon -> Provided main icon -> Project icon -> Default Godot foreground icon.
+- **Adaptive Icon Foreground:** Provided foreground icon -> Provided main icon -> Project icon -> Default Pandemonium foreground icon.
-- **Adaptive Icon Background:** Provided background icon -> Default Godot background icon.
+- **Adaptive Icon Background:** Provided background icon -> Default Pandemonium background icon.

 It's highly recommended to provide all the requested icons with their specified resolutions.
 This way, your application will look great on all Android devices and versions.